xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

  * Mar.
+7, 2023
+   * Complete Activity 2.3.3 and 2.3.4.
+Let me know if you want to present.
+   * Work on Week 8 Assignment in WileyPLUS.

+ * Mar.
 6, 2023
    * Complete Activity 2.2.4 Part (c) and (e), 2.3.2 Part (c) and (d), 2.3.3 Part (a) and (b) and let me know if you want to present.
    * Watch this [video](https://youtu.be/Q1RJWGeeDtg) to review the quotient rule.